Injured in an Accident With YRC Freight? Why You Need an Experienced Truck Accident Attorney

 In the interest of full disclosure, this data doesn't assign fault for these accidents, so it would be unfair to blame YRC drivers for all of them.
 However, it would be equally naive to assume that none of the crashes were YRC's fault.

-Challenges in Suing YRC Worldwide
+Challenges for Victims in Suing YRC Worldwide

 When records indicate that YRC turned a profit of only $21.5 million in 2016, from a certain perspective, the difference between making money and being in the red could actually come down to how much YRC has to compensate victims in accident cases.
-A few bad days in court could be literally all that stands between YRC making money and losing money.
+A few bad days in court could be literally all that stands between YRC making or losing money.

 For any injury victim, all this adds up to a steep mountain to climb in order to get things as close as possible to how they were before the accident.
 It's also a climb that no one should have to make alone.